 Every rider MUST wear a helmet that conforms to current Safety Standards (Regulation 15), and it is their responsibility to ensure it fits correctly and is in good condition/undamaged.

-No dismounting in the finishing area.
+No dismounting in the finishing area, continue to ride well after the finish line before dismounting.

 DO NOT warm-up on the course once the event has started.